Vyral/jeff-quintin/_posts/2018-08-29-business-spotlight-johnsons-popcorn.md

 {% include pullquote.html %}

 This popcorn really is as good as it looks, so be sure to come on down to the boardwalk to taste it yourself. **You can find Johnson Popcorn’s menu and hours [right here](http://www.johnsonspopcorn.com/)**.
+Mention this video and receive a free party favor!

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.